longevityframework/longevity/index.md

 layout: page
 ---

-Build your data model using standard Scala idioms such as case classes, companion objects, options, and immutable collections.
+Build your domain model using standard Scala idioms such as case classes, companion objects, options, and immutable collections.
 Tell us about the types in your model, and we provide the persistence.